Blendify/blender-manual/trunk/blender_docs/manual/interface/common_shortcuts.rst

    :widths: 15 85

    * - :kbd:`RMB`
-     - To select an item
+     - To select an item.
    * - :kbd:`Shift-RMB`
-     - To add more items to the selection
+     - To add more items to the selection.
    * - :kbd:`LMB`
-     - to perform an action on the selection
+     - to perform an action on the selection.

 Video: `Learn more about Blender's Mouse Button usage <https://vimeo.com/76335056>`__.